Best of You

-"Best of You" is a song by American alternative rock band Foo Fighters, released as the lead single from the band's fifth studio album, In Your Honor (2005).
+"Best of You" is a song by American rock band Foo Fighters, released as the lead single from the band's fifth studio album, In Your Honor (2005).
 Dave Grohl notes that the song was written following appearances at 2004 American presidential candidate John Kerry's campaign trail and is "about breaking away from the things that confine you".
 The song holds the band's highest chart peak in the U.S. (number 18), the UK (number four), and Australia (number five), and was nominated for a Grammy Award for Best Rock Song.
 The song won the Kerrang!
 Award for Best Single.
 It also topped Billboard's Hot Mainstream Rock Tracks chart for four weeks and Hot Modern Rock Tracks chart for seven weeks.
 Following the band's performance at Live Earth, the song again entered the UK charts at number 38.

+In September 2023, for the 35th anniversary of Hot Modern Rock Tracks (which by then had been renamed to Alternative Airplay), Billboard ranked "Best of You" at number 91 on its list of the 100 most successful songs in the chart's history.

 Background

-"Best Of You" was one of the first compositions for In Your Honor, written by Dave Grohl in his garage following his involvement on the campaign trail for John Kerry.
+"Best of You" was one of the first compositions for In Your Honor, written by Dave Grohl in his garage following his involvement on the campaign trail for John Kerry.
 Once the Foo Fighters recorded a demo, they shelved it feeling they could do better.
 It was only brought back for further production by manager John Silva, who felt "Best of You"'s absence while listening to what they had recorded that far.
 Taylor Hawkins declared that it was the only song from the rock disc of that album that remained from the original sessions along with "No Way Back".